xopto/pyxopto/docs/source/mcvox/examples/voxelized_vessel.rst

 Running the Monte Carlo simulation
 ----------------------------------
-To run the Monte Carlo simulations, we set the number of photons to 10:superscript:`8` and call the method :py:meth:`~xopto.mcvox.mc.MC.run`, which returns three objects.
+To run the Monte Carlo simulations, we set the number of photons to 10:superscript:`8` and call the method :py:meth:`~xopto.mcvox.mc.Mc.run`, which returns three objects.
 The fluence is returned as the second object, which is thus achieved by :code:`[1]`.

 .. code-block:: python